 The high skies and flat calm conditions were at best, some of the most difficult conditions for consistent walleye success.
-That being said, walleyes are still catchable in tough conditions, but the methods used must be simplified, and downsized.
+That being said, walleyes are still catchable in tough conditions, but the methods used must be simplified and downsized.

-Added to the challenge of the tough fishing conditions this opening day, my angling partners consisted of a 4-year-old, a 6-year-old and a 9-year-old who wanted to do nothing but cast and retrieve.
+Added to the challenge of the tough fishing conditions this opening day, my angling partners consisted of a 4-year-old, a 6-year-old, and a 9-year-old who wanted to do nothing but the cast and retrieve.
 Nothing a seasoned angler like myself couldn’t handle, especially when they are your grandkids.
 What I did need to do was admit to myself that a serious fishing trip running and gunning for walleyes was not in the picture.

 My mission this fine day was to keep the kids busy, not impale any of the children with hooks and get some action on the end of their lines before their attention span expired.

 In a scenario like this, which included a boat full of kids, my preferred option was to simplify my presentation and keep it as simple as possible.
 The KISS (keep it simple silly) method would be our preferred technique.
 In our particular situation, a simple 1/16 ounce Northland Tackle Sink’n jig would be our lure of choice.
 A spot tail shiner would be the bait.
 Boat control in these calm conditions was easy.

 A slow easy back trolling pattern would keep all the lines from tangling in the propeller, which also kept the kids toward the front of the boat.

 So why use a lightweight jig?
 I have found that a lightweight jig, especially the Northland Tackle Sink’n jig with its shorter hook shank length, doesn’t make direct contact with the bottom, avoiding many snags.